wollmancsp/babysitter-front-end/README.md

 -Admin Delete & Promote functions are working (Still need to merge with Chris's) -A couple quick GUI fixes

+Angular v0.9.5.1:
+-Added 'SERVER_HOST' which holds the server connection string to easy change it when hosting on another PC.
+-Fixed Admin Nav Button not loading--> Problem in user transfer in backend from v0.4.9 to v0.5.0 (Missing Variables).
+--Logout Button Fixed?
+Due to account issue in prev errror.
+-Added *'s to password (input type="password").
+-Formatted Chat/Fixed names appearing, time stamps, and text/image placement.
+-Removed Profile Settings Button
+-Admin Functionality: User Enable/Disable Working --Admin page now auto reloads on any action.

 # TestAngApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.6.